-Caltagirone’s Multi-Hued Heritage of Majolica Pottery Took Shape Over Centuries
+Caltagirone Ceramics: Multi-Hued Heritage Took Shape Over Centuries

 Last Updated on

-Winding our way through the foothills of the Erei mountains in Sicily’s southeast, my husband Tom and I faced a pleasant pause in our travels.
+In quest of the legendary Caltagirone ceramics, my husband Tom and I were in the hinterlands about forty miles south of Catania.
+Winding our way through the foothills of the Erei mountains in Sicily’s southeast, we faced a pleasant pause in our travels.
 Amid a patch-work quilt of sun-bleached fields, a riot of clanging and chiming announced a large herd of goats that appeared on the crest of a hill ahead of us.
 Prompted by two swarthy herders waiving switches, the oncoming wave of animals soon engulfed the rural road, then nonchalantly parted, trotted past our vehicle, and vanished around a bend.

 We were on our way to the mountaintop town of Caltagirone, the ceramics capital of a region renowned for this ancient art form.
 The origin of its name is Arabic and refers to the Byzantine castle at the Erei foothills.
 From there the precise interpretation is the subject of colorful debate.
 One translation refers to the bountiful supply of wild boar once on the site, another could mean “belonging to Gela,” a nearby settlement that was one of Sicily’s first.
 A third meaning is “castle of the genies,” and, yet another, “castle of the Genoese.”